varabyte/kobweb/README.md

 ```

 If you need to access HTTP endpoints exposed by your backend, you can use [`window.fetch(...)`](https://developer.mozilla.org/en-US/docs/Web/API/fetch)
-directly, or you can use the convenience `http` property that Kobweb adds to the `window` object and which exposes
+directly, or you can use the convenience `http` property that Kobweb adds to the `window` object which exposes
 all the HTTP methods (`get`, `post`, `put`, etc.):

 ```kotlin